 Something’s been brewing in the last couple of years.
 A small, tight-knit community of craft brewers have made their way into different bars, pubs, shelves, and the taste buds of Americans.

-Craft beer is meticulously perfected by Brewmasters.
-It is brewed using specific hand-selected ingredients.
+Using hand-selected ingredients, Brewmasters meticulously perfect their craft beer.
 Every single ingredient is chosen with certain flavor characteristics in mind and brewed with the end goal of a delicious, flavorful, quality beer.

 To put it simply, to earn the “craft beer” title, breweries must maintain three qualities: small, independent, traditional.
 Also, despite what you may have heard, San Francisco was the birthplace of the craft beer movement.